A decade ago, blogging was just meant to be a hobby.

 If you are looking for free, you can start your blog with Google Blogger, but I won't recommend it and there is a lack of freedom.

 Should I write my own content?
 If you are a newbie, I highly suggest you to write your own content in the niche that you love.
-Later on, down the lane, you can consider outsourcing your content to freelance content writers.
+Later on, down the lane, you can consider outsourcing your blog content to freelance content writers.

 If you are not good at writing and know 100% that you’ll succeed in blogging, then invest some money in quality writers.